Arizona Loss of Consortium Claim

 - Loss of income, especially from a primary wage-earner

 - Loss of guidance from a parent and family leader

 - Mental and emotional health therapies for the family to help with recovery from loss

 Additional damages may be available to those families who suffer greatly after the death or severe injury of a family member.

 After being involved in a severe personal injury accident in Arizona or a wrongful death accident, victims cannot always take care of themselves or their families.
 Many times it may just be that the relationship between the two parties is now totally different.
 If a person cannot work anymore it impacts the other person in the relationship.
 Loss of consortium claims can be complex and every case is different as every relationship is different.
 Only certain people have loss of consortium claims and these types of claims require ample evidence to be successful.

 Whether your loved one was severely injured (paralysis, traumatic brain injury, or other injury) or was killed in an accident, having an attorney review your case right away is the best way to ensure that your family is taken care of.
-The Husband and Wife Law Team will review your case at no cost and with no obligation, so that you can decide the best course of action for your family.
-Reach out for help from the Arizona personal injury attorneys at the Breyer Law Offices, P.C. at (602) 457-6222 now and let us help you care for your family in this most difficult time.
+The Husband & Wife Law Team will review your case at no cost and with no obligation, so that you can decide the best course of action for your family.
+Reach out for help from our Arizona personal injury attorneys at (602) 457-6222 now and let us help you care for your family in this most difficult time.

 Get Help Now